Scott-Tan/poe2flipping/README.md

-These script poll POE2 Scout to get the approximate cost of items available for trade in the currency exchange to automate information gathering for trading.
+These scripts poll POE2 Scout to get the approximate cost of items available for trade in the currency exchange to automate information gathering for trading.